kroysemaj/git-GDI/slides/a-word-about-snapshots.md

 <br>

 When you change a file in a git repo (and save it), it now differs from git's snapshot.
-Git can now tell that there is a differece.
+Git can now tell that there is a difference.
 But it only cares about the differences.
 Sort of like those 'Spot the difference' puzzles

 <img src="images/SpotTheDiff.png" width="500">